SofaDefrost/SofaViscoElastic/README.md

 * getCauchyStress(): get the stresses Cauchy tensor.
 * getVonMisesStress(): get the Von Mises stresses.

 P.S.
-The stresses are per Element not per Node.
+The stresses are per Element, not per Node.
 ## Algorithm
 In Figure 4 of the paper, the SLS-Maxwell model of first order is used as an example to understand the algorithm used in this plugin.
 This section explains the principal steps of the algorithm.
 First, the plugin aims to calculate the deviatoric and hydrostatic parts of the stress tensor.